Home » RECIPES » Vodka Butter Pie Crust

 • Vodka: Use whatever you have on hand, no need to go out and buy the best bottle either.
 Vodka is vodka and it will evaporate anyways.
 I use a cheap $8 bottle I get at the gas station and it always works great.

-• Water: Just a little water goes a long way in helping our dough come together.
+• Water: Just a little cold water goes a long way in helping our dough come together.

 Ingredients- Flour, Sugar, Butter, Vodka, and Water.
 Food processor and spatula included and needed to make Vodka Butter Pie Dough.